Garras Owlets Pre-School

 - Specialist skills or training our staff have

 We all have Makaton training and we use signing daily.
-We all have Paediatric First Aid training and Safeguarding training.
+We all have Paediatric First Aid training, Safeguarding and SEN training.
 We've also undergone Behaviour Management training.
-The Deputy Pre-School leader/ SENCo (accompanied by other members of staff) attend SENCo network meetings every half term.
 We discuss what training each member of staff will take depending on the needs of the children.
 We will readily undergo further training as needed.

 - Support we offer regarding children's health and well-being

 - Ways we inform parents about how their child is being supported

 We talk to our parents informally every day.
 We also provide parents with an opportunity to discuss their child's learning and development with their key person on a termly basis, or more often where necessary.
 We complete a baseline assessment after the child's first week or two at Owlets.
 We complete a two year old progress check with the parents.
 We also complete regular learning and development records and progress summaries.

 - Our complaints policy